Can I Use My Medical Card in Another State or U.S. Territory?

 New Jersey recognizes other states’ medical marijuana cards.
 Individuals registered as patients under their states’ medical marijuana programs can be considered local qualifying patients under New Jersey’s medical marijuana program for up to six months while visiting the state.
 However, they must first be certified for cannabis by a New Jersey doctor and present their out-of-state card – Leafwell provides this service.

 Patients are allowed to possess up to three ounces of cannabis flower.
-New Jersey has recently legalized recreational cannabis as well.
+New Jersey has legalized recreational cannabis as well.

 Oklahoma